RoselyndsShadow/wurm-EZBulk/README.md

-EZBulk - Fast item transfers that skip the dialogue menu.
+EZBulk for Wurm Unlimited - Fast item transfers that skip the dialogue menu.

  * Hold CTRL while dragging an item from a bulk container to transfer the entire stack
  * Hold SHIFT while dragging an item from a bulk container to transfer all similar items